7 Important Tips For Choosing A Metering Pump

 - whether any solids are present, and if so, the percentage, maximum particle size, and hardness of solids

 - motor data (phase, hertz, voltage) and the area classification

 2. What is the pump going to be used for?

 Discuss how you intend to use the pump with your pump manufacturer, who may have suggestions on designs or better options.
 It’s important to identify all the possible conditions under which the pump is required to perform as it can be expensive and challenging to fix a problem resulting from application conditions that are overlooked.
 Be sure to point out that the pump is going to be used for a metering job.

 For even greater accuracy, your vendor may advise you to sacrifice the additional clearances applied to pump parts for high viscosity at the cost of somewhat higher horsepower requirements.
-It’s also important to note that high temperature applications have lower viscosities, so slip factor should be considered if substantial differential pressure is present.
+It’s also important to note that high-temperature applications have lower viscosities, so the slip factor should be considered if substantial differential pressure is present.

 3. What lubricants do you need?

 Most metering pumps, depending on their design and the pumping conditions they will operate in, need lubrication for the bearings and seals.
 These parts can be damaged if they run dry for even a short period of time, so make sure to ask your vendor about your pump’s lubrication needs.

 4. Does your pump require ancillary equipment upstream and downstream to enhance its performance?